IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   t4[R − β] = t1[R − β]
   ```
   - Intuitively, the multivalued dependency α ↠ β says that the relationship between α and β is independent of the relationship between α and R−β.
-  - If the multivalued dependency α ↠ β is satisﬁed by all relations on schema R, then α ↠ β is a trivial multivalued dependency on schema R. Thus, α ↠ β is trivial if β ⊆ α or β U α = R.
+  - If the multivalued dependency α ↠ β is satisfied by all relations on schema R, then α ↠ β is a trivial multivalued dependency on schema R. Thus, α ↠ β is trivial if β ⊆ α or β U α = R.
   - As with functional dependencies, we shall use multivalued dependencies in two ways:
     1. To test relations to determine whether they are legal under a given set of functional and multivalued dependencies
     2. To specify constraints on the set of legal relations; we shall thus concern ourselves with only those relations that satisfy a given set of functional and multivalued dependencies
   - Let D denote a set of functional and multivalued dependencies.
 The closure D+ of D is the set of all functional and multivalued dependencies logically implied by D.
-  - As we did for functional dependencies, we can compute D+ from D, using the formal deﬁnitions of functional dependencies and multivalued dependencies.
+  - As we did for functional dependencies, we can compute D+ from D, using the formal definitions of functional dependencies and multivalued dependencies.
-  - From the deﬁnition of multivalued dependency, we can derive the following rules for α, β ⊆ R:
+  - From the definition of multivalued dependency, we can derive the following rules for α, β ⊆ R:
     - If α → β, then α ↠ β.
 In other words, every functional dependency is also a multivalued dependency.
     -  If α ↠ β, then α ↠ R − α − β